dhee-tree/majesticQuiz/visualising_data_task/README.md

 ## Approach
 - I stored the data in a csv file and used management commands to load the data into the database.
 This ensures that the data from Majestic is always.
 - I used the django ORM to query the data and used the plotly library to visualise the data.
-- The database is a postgres database hosted on my private server.
 - I also added an upload feature that allows users to upload their own data and visualise it.
 - Users can download a sample csv file to see the format of the data that can be uploaded.
-- The application would not accept any other file format other than csv, or a csv file that does not have exactly 2 columns.
+- The application does not accept any other file format other than csv, or a csv file that does not have exactly 2 columns.
-- The application is hosted on heroku and the domain is managed by cloudflare.

 ## Technologies used